wp-plugins/ecwid-shopping-cart/readme.txt

 * [Ecwid site](http://www.ecwid.com/?source=wporg-plugin-site "Ecwid Site")

 == Changelog ==
+= 2.4.3 =
+- **Onboarding for the new plugin users.** Ecwid plugin now displays new helpful messages when you set up your store and configure the setting.
+The messages guide the new users through the setup process and provide helpful tips and recommendations.
+- **Improvements in the plugin settings pages and messages.** We updated the texts and styles of the messages displayed on the settings pages.
+They became clearer and more user-friendly.
+- **Minor optimizations for search engines** including tidying up of the product pages 'meta' descriptions tags and fixing potential issues in compatibility with Yoast SEO plugin.
+This is to ensure better indexation and appearing of your products in the search results.
+- **Several minor fixes and enhancements**

 = 2.4.2 =
 - Minor issue is fixed on the plugin's "General settings" page